By Al Upchurch

-The goal of crisis communications is to lessen damage to your company’s reputation during a crisis.
+The goal of crisis communications is to lessen damage to your company’s reputation.
 As with anything in life, preparation is the key.
-Here are five steps you must take to prepare for a crisis:
+Here are five steps you must take to prepare for the unexpected:

-- Identify a crisis team and two spokespersons: one main spokesperson and a backup.
-Make sure everyone in the company knows who the members of the team are, and that any interaction with the media will only come from the team and spokespersons.
+- Identify a crisis team and two spokesmen: one main spokesman and a backup.
+Make sure everyone in the company knows who the members of the team are, and that any interaction with the media will only come from the team and spokesmen.

 - Create a crisis communications plan; keep it updated.
 The crisis team should meet on a regular basis, to make revisions as necessary.

 - Develop key messages in advance of a crisis.
-The team and spokespersons should understand the company brand and be prepared to talk about it.
+The team and spokesmen should understand the company brand and be prepared to talk about it.

 - Consider professional media training to improve presence and confidence if you don’t have experience dealing with the media.